pudding0503/CityWeather/README.md

 #### CityWeather

-A weather query applet in a minimalist style of the world's major citie.
+A weather Mini Program Project  in a minimalist style of the world's major citie.

 #### Languages